Anthony Freda: Career

-Freda’s original art is part of the permanent collection of the September 11th Museum and Memorial in New York.

-The official September 11th Museum website states, "This art piece, Questions resonates with the core ideologies informing the 9/11 Truth Movement and provides a thought-provoking example of that particular dissenting voice, which emerged as part of 9/11’s legacy."
+In 2006, The Village Voice commissioned Freda to illustrate a story about individuals who challenged the official narrative of the September 11 attacks.
+Freda’s artwork Questions is held in the permanent collection of the National September 11 Memorial & Museum in New York City.
+The museum’s collection description states that the work, "This art piece, Questions resonates with the core ideologies informing the 9/11 Truth Movement and provides a thought-provoking example of that particular dissenting voice, which emerged as part of 9/11’s legacy."